ANDRYA005/Zindi-Hackathon-Winning-Solution/README.md

 # Zindi-Hackathon-Winning-Solution

 This repo contains the Algebras' (Shane Weisz and Ryan Anderson) winning solution for the *UCT Datathon: The Ultimate Hacking Challenge*, hosted by Zindi.

-Here is the problem description:
+## Problem Description

 Recently, there has been an increase in the number of building collapse in Lagos and major cities in Nigeria.
 Olusola Insurance Company offers a building insurance policy that protects buildings against damages that could be caused by a fire or vandalism, by a flood or storm.